dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         other cases).

     2. If there is a guard clause, evaluate it.
-If it does not evaluate to a Boolean, throw a runtime error. *This can happen if the guard expression's type is `dynamic`.* If it evaluates to `false`, continue to the next case (or default or exit).
+If it does not evaluate to a `bool`, throw a runtime error. *This can happen if the guard expression's type is `dynamic`.* If it evaluates to `false`, continue to the next case (or default or exit).